suhara/suhara.github.io/_pages/about.md

 What's New?
 ======
+- 2022-02: Our paper ["Comparative Opinion Summarization via Collaborative Decoding"](https://arxiv.org/abs/2110.07520) has been accepted to Findings of ACL 2022!
 - 2021-12: Our paper ["Annotating Columns with Pre-trained Language Models"](https://arxiv.org/abs/2104.01785) has been accepted at SIGMOD 2022!
 - 2021-11: Happy to be selected as an Outstanding Reviewer at [EMNLP 2022](https://2021.emnlp.org/)
 - 2021-09: I'm teaching a fall semester course "CIS 6930 Topics in Computing for Data Science", which covers a variety of Deep Learning techniques at [New College of Florida](https://www.ncf.edu/) as part of the [Graduate Program in Applied Data Science](https://www.ncf.edu/academics/graduate-program/).